AlmaLinux/almalinux.org/content/blog/2024-07-05-almalinux-container-cloud-live-media-updates.md

 ## How to Help and Contribute

-All your contributions, feedback and bug reports help us improve AlmaLinux.
+All your contributions, feedback, and bug reports help us improve AlmaLinux.

 Please, check the [Help and Support](https://wiki.almalinux.org/Help-and-Support.html) wiki page, and join us on the [AlmaLinux Community Chat](https://chat.almalinux.org) for any help, assistance, or to discuss anything.
-Reach out to us on [Reddit](https://reddit.com/r/almalinux), Mastodon at [@almalinux@fosstodon.org](https://fosstodon.org/@almalinux), and follow us on [X (formerly known as twitter)](https://twitter.com/almalinux).
+Reach out to us on [Reddit](https://reddit.com/r/almalinux), Mastodon at [@almalinux@fosstodon.org](https://fosstodon.org/@almalinux), and follow us on [X (formerly known as Twitter)](https://twitter.com/almalinux).